 A thin layer of plasterboard joint filler is applied with a wide scraper and lightly sanded down so the surface of the filler finishes absolutely flush with the face of the board.
 This means the joint is not noticeable and the plasterboard tape stops the filler cracking should the wall move at all.

 The most common types of plasterboard are:

 Most of the above boards are available in taper edge and vapour check and all can be used in a dry lining situation.
-Look at the related projects list on the left of the page where you can find other plasterboard related projects.
+Look at the related projects list on the right of the page where you can find other plasterboard related projects.